 b) Some standard information on how the traffic is behaving on your site, for example the number of pages viewed, bounce rate, time on site, conversion rates etc.

 Important note!
 Bounce rate is calculated differently between Google Analytics and Yandex Metrica and these figures will differ significantly when comparing the two tools.

 Yandex will classify someone as ‘bounced’ (i.e. they left the website) only if they spent less than 15 seconds on one page before exiting the website.
 However, if the user converts during those 15 seconds and then leaves the website it will not be counted as ‘bounce’.
-The 15 second rule can be changed in the Yandex settings – to find out how click here (Accurate TrackBounce).
+The 15 second rule can be changed in the Yandex settings – to find out how, click here (Accurate TrackBounce).

-According to Google Analytics’ help section, bounce rate is calculated by this tool as a percentage of visits in which users view only a single page of your site, therefore even if a visitor spends 10 minutes on your site reading an article and then exits the website it will still be considered as ‘bounced’!
+According to Google Analytics’ help section, bounce rate is calculated by this tool as a percentage of visits in which users view only a single page of your site, therefore even if a visitor spends ten minutes on your site reading an article and then exits the website it will still be considered as ‘bounced’!

-Yandex Metrica Set-Up
+Yandex Metrica Set-Up for PPC

 c) Which region your visitors are coming from, plus their gender, age and commercial interests

 Visitors’ interests are calculated by analysis of their behaviour on the internet using analytics technology called Crypta.
 This technology classifies web users based on their previous online actions.
 Crypta is based on Yandex’s own machine learning method MatrixNet.
-To learn more about Crypta and how it collects data click here.
+To learn more about Crypta and how it collects data, click here.